10 Great British recipes with a twist

 When you think of classic British food, what springs to mind?
 Perhaps it's getting the family together for a traditional Sunday roast, or tucking in to Scotch eggs and sausage rolls at a picnic, or even just sitting down with a cup of tea and a biscuit.
-To celebrate the best of British cuisine, we've taken five of the nation's best-loved recipes and given them a modern twist.
-So if you're bored of the same old dishes or just want to try something new, then our fresh flavour combinations won't dissapoint...
+To celebrate the best of British cuisine, we've taken 10 of the nation's best-loved recipes and given them a modern twist.
+So if you're bored of the same old dishes or just want to try something new, then our fresh flavour combinations won't disappoint...

-If you agree that the best thing about a Sunday roast is the Yorkshire pudding, then why not make it the centerpiece?
+If you agree that the best thing about a Sunday roast is the Yorkshire pudding, then why not make it the centrepiece?
 This traditional British staple works perfectly as a giant bowl to encompass your roast, with crisp, fluffy sides and a delicious gravy-soaked base.
 With a bit of prep in advance, this impressive Sunday lunch can be served up in no time.
 Alternatively, you can make several large puddings and freeze them for up to two months.
 Once you've tried our giant Yorkie, you won't want to go back.

-As we know from dishes like Eggs Royale, smoked salmon and eggs makes a cracking combination, so we've reinvented the classic Scotch egg by replacing the traditional pork filling with smoked salmon.
+As we know from dishes like eggs royale, smoked salmon and eggs makes a cracking combination, so we've reinvented the classic Scotch egg by replacing the traditional pork filling with smoked salmon.
 Boost the flavour further by adding herbs, capers, lemon and cayenne pepper.

 When it comes to Marmite, if you're in the 'love it' camp, then our sausage rolls might just be a life changer.
-Incorporate Marmite and mature cheddar chesse into the sausage meat and puff pastry to achieve a tangy, umami flavour sensation.
+Incorporate Marmite and mature cheddar cheese into the sausage meat and puff pastry to achieve a tangy, umami flavour sensation.
 These tasty morsels can be adapted to suit various occasions – serve mini rolls for a canapé, finger-length as a snack or leave them whole for lunch.